jiddon/resume/jpi_cv.md

 # Dr. James Philip Iddon
 ### <james.philip.iddon@cern.ch> • +41 77 211 94 53 • [linkedin](https://www.linkedin.com/in/j-p-iddon)

-Instrumentation physicist working on the operations and readout software development of the [ATLAS](https://atlas.cern/) Pixel detector as a CERN Senior Applied Fellow.
+Instrumentation Physicist working on the operations and readout software development of the [ATLAS](https://atlas.cern/) Pixel detector as a CERN Senior Applied Fellow.
 Over 6 years experience in silicon pixel detector construction, commissioning and operation.
 Earned PhD working on the construction, commissioning and first performance measurements of the [ALICE](https://alice-collaboration.web.cern.ch/) ITS2.

 ## Professional Experience